jeremyckahn/shifty/README.md

 node build -h
 ```

+All required files will be included automatically (such as `shifty.core.js`).
 You can find a ready-to-use build of the project at `dist/shifty.min.js`.
 This
 build includes the core and all extensions.
 Feel free to customize the build
 for your own needs.
 Shifty uses [SemVer](http://semver.org/).